abhiTronix/vidgear/docs/gears/streamgear/params.md

 ### Supported Encoders and Decoders

-All the encoders and decoders that are compiled with FFmpeg in use, are supported by WriteGear API.
+All the encoders and decoders that are compiled with FFmpeg in use, are supported by StreamGear API.
 You can easily check the compiled encoders by running following command in your terminal:

-!!! info "Similarily, supported demuxers and filters depends upons compiled FFmpeg in use."
+!!! info "Similarly, supported Demuxers and Filters depends upon compiled FFmpeg in use."

 ```sh
 # for checking encoder